DarthMoulByte/cncnet-ladder-app/README.md

 A React powered Progressive Web App for the CnCNet Ladder, utilising existing/new API's from the [CnCNet API (https://github.com/CnCNet/cncnet-ladder-api).

-The project is aimed at delivering a React powered web app for the frontend, replacing the live one using Laravel views & PHP (https://ladder.cncnet.org).
+The project is aimed at delivering a React powered web app for the frontend, replacing the live one that's currently using PHP & Laravel views (https://ladder.cncnet.org).

 ## Getting Started